ethanw334/secc/README.md

 Python 3.10+ and PyTorch

-Ollama - Follow the instructions at ollama.ai to install the Ollama application.
+Ollama - Follow the instructions at https://ollama.com/ to install the Ollama application.
 After installation, download the necessary models by running these commands in your terminal:

 ```
 ollama pull llama3.1:8b
 ollama pull nomic-embed-text
 ```

-Place all the PDF documents you want to use as your knowledge base inside the PDFs folder.

 ## 4. Installation
 Follow these steps to set up the project: